 Joshua Nokes

-CC Campus Athletic Director & Football & Softball Program Director
+Collin County Athletic Director & Football Program Director

-Josh is a graduate of Oklahoma State University with a degree in Secondary Education and a Masters in Business Administration.
+Josh is a graduate of Oklahoma State University with a degree in Secondary Education and a master's in business administration.
 After college, Josh spent several years in discipleship ministry with K-Life Ministries in Fort Worth before beginning his teaching career in Carrollton.
-At Legacy Christian Academy in Frisco, he developed an Advanced Placement American History program that saw a pass rate increase from 5% to 82% while also working as an assistant football coach with the team who made two state championship appearances and as head coach to the softball team who appeared in the semifinals.
+At Legacy Christian Academy in Frisco, he developed an Advanced Placement American History program that saw a pass rate increase from 5% to 82%.
+He was simultaneously working as an assistant football coach with the team who made two state championship appearances and as head coach to the softball team who appeared in the semifinals.
 At The Covenant School of Dallas, he was the Athletic and Facilities Coordinator and was charged with preparing the football program to move from 6-man to 11-man football.
 In 2013, he had the privilege of being a part of the staff that won the TAPPS state championship in 6-man football.
 In addition, he served as the head baseball coach at Covenant, taking the team to the playoffs in his final year at the school.

-Outside of a love of sports and developing young men and women for Christ, Josh is passionate about spending time with his wife, Jessica, and their young team of boys: Beckett, Tate, Archer, Wilder and Silas.
-Other interests include cycling, reading, fly fishing, the great outdoors and serving with his wife at Mercy Presbyterian Church.
+Outside of a love of sports and developing young men and women for Christ, Josh is passionate about spending time with his wife, Jessica, and their young team of boys -- Beckett, Tate, Archer, Wilder and Silas -- trailed closely by their sister, Staley.
+Other interests include cycling, reading, fly fishing, the great outdoors, and serving with his wife at Mercy Presbyterian Church.

 Rhonda Messick